natch 7 months ago

 We'll certainly be allowed and encouraged to "make your voices heard" and many, including politicians and "representatives", will protest about the trillions of "taxpayer dollars that could be put to a better use".
 But the people who are doing the innovation and taking the most risk with their own capital will decide.

-• michaelmrose a day ago
+• michaelmrose 7 months ago

 We already admitted we were talking about trillions eg almost entirely our capital by any definition.